-Caraway Cookware makes cookware and bakeware coated in ceramic, which is thought to be safer than commercial cookware materials.
-The company’s site highlights the “non-toxic” nature of their cookware, and calls their products “clean kitchenware”.
+Caraway makes cookware and bakeware coated in ceramic, which is thought to be safer than commercial cookware materials.
+The company’s website highlights the “non-toxic” nature of their cookware, and calls their products “clean kitchenware.”

 Is Regular Cookware Even Toxic?

-The most important thing to keep in mind when purchasing cookware is that most traditional non-stick products do release gases into the air which are toxic to humans.
-As we discussed in our recent review of another cookware startup called Hexclad, medical research has found that the synthetic chemicals used as non-stick cookware coatings pose a risk to human health.
+Most commercial non-stick cookware products release gases into the air which are toxic to humans.
+As we discussed in our recent review of another cookware startup called HexClad, medical research has found that the synthetic chemicals used as non-stick cookware coatings pose a risk to human health.

 One interesting takeaway from the above-linked study is that the alternatives to common non-stick chemicals weren’t found to be safer.
 So just because a cookware manufacturer claims “PTFE-free” on their label, this doesn’t mean the product is necessarily safe.

 We do not recommend using non-stick pans in light of the medical research on their potential toxicity.
 It seems illogical to use cooking products with questionable health effects when there exist cookware products on the market free of these potentially harmful coatings.

 But are Caraway's products safer than regular non-stick cookware?
 We'll share our thoughts in the next section.